Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Michael Moore

-The left rune represents the first possible outcome.
+The bottom Rune represents a force that works against you.
 Algiz plainly shows the antlers of the elk that it represents.
 The elk is the object of the hunt, and hence Algiz speaks to the pursuit of goals and the thrill of that pursuit.
 The rune is currently shown reversed, so this could suggest a failed endeavor or a lack of effort.
 Algiz is also representative of a protective hand (fingers open wide), so the reversed form may indicate a failed defense.

-The right rune represents the second possible outcome.
+The right rune represents the critical element of the future, at the core of the final outcome.
 Thurisaz represents a thorn, the most basic of barriers to our boon or our bane.
 In the case of hedges, thorns protect our encampments from that which skulks towards us from the outlands.
 In the case of rosebushes, thorns keep us from beauty.
 Though thorns are passive and have no thoughts, they puncture, tear, and may even be poisonous.
 Hence, this rune may also represent irrational violence and anger.